amdmh/amdmh.github.io/_posts/2019-01-05-finding_donors.md

 For classification problems that are skewed in their classification distributions like in our case, for example if we had a 100 text messages and only 2 were spam and the rest 98 weren't, accuracy by itself is not a very good metric.
 We could classify 90 messages as not spam(including the 2 that were spam but we classify them as not spam, hence they would be false negatives) and 10 as spam(all 10 false positives) and still get a reasonably good accuracy score.
 For such cases, precision and recall come in very handy.
 These two metrics can be combined to get the F1 score, which is weighted average(harmonic mean) of the precision and recall scores.
 This score can range from 0 to 1, with 1 being the best possible F1 score(we take the harmonic mean as we are dealing with ratios).

 ### Question 1 - Naive Predictor Performace
-* If we chose a model that always predicted an individual made more than $50,000, what would  that model's accuracy and F-score be on this dataset?
-You must use the code cell below and assign your results to `'accuracy'` and `'fscore'` to be used later.

-** Please note ** that the the purpose of generating a naive predictor is simply to show what a base model without any intelligence would look like.
-In the real world, ideally your base model would be either the results of a previous model or could be based on a research paper upon which you are looking to improve.
-When there is no benchmark model set, getting a result better than random choice is a place you could start from.

-* When we have a model that always predicts '1' (i.e. the individual makes more than 50k) then our model will have no True Negatives(TN) or False Negatives(FN) as we are not making any negative('0' value) predictions.
-Therefore our Accuracy in this case becomes the same as our Precision(True Positives/(True Positives + False Positives)) as every prediction that we have made with value '1' that should have '0' becomes a False Positive; therefore our denominator in this case is the total number of records we have in total.
-* Our Recall score(True Positives/(True Positives + False Negatives)) in this setting becomes 1 as we have no False Negatives.

 ```python